TobiasHerr/Mobile-SDK-Doc-fork/source/cn/ios-tutorials/ActivationAndBinding.md

 1. The `manager:didUpdateAppActivationState:` delegate method will be called when the app activation state changes.
 In this method, we update the value of `activationState` property and invoke the `updateUI` method to update the text values of the UILabels.

 2. The `manager:didUpdateAircraftBindingState:` delegate method will be called when the App Activation manager updates the aircraft binding state.
 In this method, we update the value of `aircraftBindingState` property and invoke the `updateUI` method to update the text values of the UILabels.

+> Important: The `DJIAppActivationState` and `DJIAppActivationAircraftBindingState` enum values in the above delegate methods will be updated only when the actual application activation state and aircraft binding state get changed.

 #### Login and Logout DJI User Account